-Readers have declared "Save the Teens" is a must have on every parents shelf and teens have found the book helpful as well.
+Readers have declared "Save the Teens" is a "must have" on every parent's bookshelf.
+Teens have found the book helpful as well.

-The conception for the book came after her son's one year anniversary of his death when Carolyn looked at the stack of research from books and printouts from the Internet that she had accumulated over the year.
-She determined she had enough information on the topics that came between her and her son, that she wanted to share it other parents in hopes of preventing more suicides.
+The conception for the book came after the author's one year anniversary of her son's death.
+Carolyn looked at the stack of research from books and printouts from the Internet that she had accumulated over the year.
+She determined she had enough information on the topics surrounding teen depression, substance abuse, and suicide that a book was waiting to be "born."

-The opening chapter is an entry for the journal Carolyn started two weeks after her son's death.
+The opening chapter is an entry from the journal Carolyn started two weeks after her Cameron's death.
 It's the re-telling of Cameron's last day.
 It could be entitled "The Nightmare Begins" but rather it is called "Cameron's Final Day."
 It is very distressing because it's written with much detail of finding her son and the attempts to bring him back to life.

 A chapter on suicide will explain what to watch for if your teen has become disillusioned with life.